Join 7,000+ readers every week for practical thoughts, tips, and strategies for IB Educators.

 This was 2012.

-I was brand new to Nido, brand new to South America, and filled with energy about this next chapter in my career.
+I was brand new to Nido, brand new to South America, and filled with energy about this next chapter of my career.
 I had been teaching for over a decade and felt confident in my ability as a teacher, but I was also excited to learn.

 That line stuck with me.

-And sitting there next to Carrie Foster in our first meeting, I thought, “Well, I guess I’m about to find out if that’s true.”
+And sitting there next to Carrie in our first meeting, I thought, “Well, I guess I’m about to find out if that’s true.”

 For one unit, she leaned on a particular source that sparked student interest.
 For another, she brought in something different, but always with a rigorous university-level textbook in the background to anchor everything.